Master of Science in Applied Biology

 - Laboratory Research Biologist

-Why Choose Applied Biology at SU?
+Why Choose a Master's in Biology at Salisbury University?

 You can expect a lot from our master's program.
 In choosing to study here, you will find: